 Syringe management services

-We contract Innerspace – part of cohealth - to pick up syringes from streets, parks and public toilets, and look after the syringe disposal bins found in Yarra.
+We contract Innerspace (part of cohealth) to pick up syringes from streets, parks and public toilets, and to manage the syringe disposal bins found in Yarra.

 They conduct regular sweeps of Victoria Street and the surrounding areas, monitor syringe disposal units, and collect data to inform when and where efforts should be directed.

 Find out more about what to do if you find a discarded syringe.

 Council has been advocating to the State Government for a Medically Supervised Injecting Centre for a number of years.

 In October 2017 the State Government announced that it would implement a two year trial of a MSIC at North Richmond Community Health Centre in North Richmond.

 International evidence, as well as findings from the Sydney shows that MSICs are effective in reducing the number of discarded needles, syringes and other drug litter in local streets and laneways.
 They also reduce the frequency of public witnessing of injecting drug use and overdoses.

 For more information, visit the Department of Health and Human Services website or North Richmond Community Health website.

 In October 2017 the State Government installed 13 CCTV cameras affixed to 5 poles in and around Victoria Street.
 These include